-After nearly six years of full-time self-employment, I can safely say I’m someone who knows about working from home.
+After 10 years of full-time self-employment, I can safely say I’m someone who knows about working from home.
 And it’s not easy!

 In order to work successfully – and productively – from home, you need to be REALLY disciplined and REALLY organised.
-And REALLY determined to succeed, even if that determination takes years.
-I’ve been blogging for nearly eight years, and freelance for nearly six of those.
-And I’ve only just started to earn what I’d call “a decent wage” in the last year or two.
+And if you’re self-employed as well, REALLY determined to succeed (even if that determination takes years).
+I’ve been blogging for 12 years, and self-employed for all but two of those.
+I only started to earn what I’d call “a decent wage” about four years into self-employment.

-But much of that is down to the fact that during the last couple of years, I’ve organised myself enough to be able to work as productively as possible whilst avoiding sleeping in, wearing my pyjamas all day and constant online window shopping.
+Much of that is down to the fact that I’ve organised myself enough to be able to work as productively as possible whilst avoiding sleeping in, wearing my pyjamas all day and constant online window shopping.

-A lot of people ask me whether I get distracted being at home, but personally I found working in an office more distracting.
-I’m someone who likes to chat, so being with other people meant I stopped to chat.
-A LOT.
-But on the other hand, I also like to knuckle down and get work done (when it suited me of course!), so THEN being in an office with people who wanted to chat to me was incredibly frustrating at times.
+A lot of people ask me whether I get distracted being at home but personally, I found working in an office much more distracting.
+I’m someone who likes to chat, so being with other people meant I stopped to chat – a lot.
+But on the other hand, I also like to knuckle down and get work done (when it suited me of course!), so being in an office with people who wanted to chat to me was incredibly frustrating at times.

 So yes, I’m aware of the hypocrisy of that statement, but I didn’t say I was perfect!

-Therefore I’m actually much happier when I’m on my own and can organise my time as I wish, doing things when I want to do them and not have to chat because I can turn off my phone and close my email Inbox until I’m ready.
-I’m LESS distracted at home because chatting to people is my big distraction.
+I’m actually much happier when I’m on my own and can organise my time as I wish.
+I can do things when I want to do them and not have to chat because I can turn off my phone and close my email Inbox until I’m ready.
+I’m less distracted at home because chatting with people is my big distraction.

-Luckily Riley tends to sleep pretty much all day in between his walks and his food, so he’s somewhat lacking in conversation.
-(Doesn’t mean he’s not distracting just by lying there looking gorgeous and wanting cuddles, though.)
+Luckily Suki* tends to sleep pretty much all day in between her walks and her food, so she’s somewhat lacking in conversation.
+(Doesn’t mean she’s not distracting just by lying there looking gorgeous and wanting cuddles, though.)

-But whatever your situation – whether you’re blogging full or part-time, freelancing and setting up an office in your own home, or able to work at home one or two days a week away from the office – here are some tips that I hope will make your working from home a lot easier and more organised.
+But whatever your situation – whether you’re blogging full or part-time, freelancing and setting up an office in your own home, or able to work at home a few days a week away from the office – here are some tips that I hope will make your working from home a lot easier and more organised.

 1. Get a proper workspace

-Ensure you have a dedicated working space.
-Apart from the fact that you’ll feel more “at the office” when you have a proper desk, you’ll do long term damage to your back and shoulders if you’re hunched over a laptop on the sofa or your bed.
-(I used the sofa for a month before we set up my new desk when we moved house last year – my shoulders and neck were killing me during that time.)
+This is probably the most important thing you should do: create a dedicated working space.
+Apart from the fact that you’ll feel more “at work” when you have somewhere to call “your desk”, you’ll do long-term damage to your back and shoulders if you’re hunched over a laptop on the sofa or your bed.
+(I used the sofa for a month before we set up my new desk when we moved house – my shoulders and neck were killing me during that time.)

-Make it as clutter-free as possible and decorate with real plants (keeps the air clean too), good lighting and a proper ergonomic chair with lumbar support and adjustable back, height, etc. (the more you can afford to spend, the better it’ll be for you).
-Sitting at a chair that looks pretty on Instagram but gives you serious spinal problems is a terrible idea: pretty pictures on the ‘gram aren’t really worth chronic back pain, are they…?
+Make it as clutter-free as possible and decorate with real plants if possible (keeps the air clean too), good lighting and a proper ergonomic chair with lumbar support and adjustable back, height, etc. The more you can afford to spend on a chair, the better it’ll be for you – I worked for an office supplies company for 11 years and know all about cheap vs expensive office chairs.
+Sitting in a chair that looks pretty on Instagram but gives you serious spinal problems is a terrible idea: pretty pictures on the Gram aren’t worth chronic back pain.

-If you HAVE to have a pretty chair, get yourself a lumbar support pillow to help your back.
+If you HAVE to have a pretty chair or are strapped for cash, get yourself a lumbar support pillow to help your back with whatever chair you’re using.
 It’ll thank you for it.

 2. Replace your commute with a walk to work

-Go for a walk to replace your daily commute – you can then start work when you arrive at the office (home).
-When I worked in an office I always used to go for a (minimum) 20-minute walk at lunchtime, and before work too if I got there early enough.
-Getting out of the house before you start work not only wakes you up, but it gives you time to think about the day ahead.
+Go for a walk to replace your daily commute – you can then start work when you “arrive at the office” (i.e. get home).
+When I worked in an actual office I always used to go for a 20-minute walk at lunchtime, and before work too if I got there early enough.
+Getting out of the house before you start work not only wakes you up, but it gives you time to think before the day ahead.
 Then when you get home, that’s your “commute” done – you’ve arrived at work.
 Make a cup of tea and get started.

-The great thing is it also means that YOU HAVE TO GET DRESSED.
-Staying in your PJs all day is the joke that freelancers can never seem to shake off – it’s easily done!
+The great thing is it also means YOU HAVE TO GET DRESSED.
+Staying in your PJs all day is the joke that those who work from home can never seem to shake off – it’s easily done!
 But if your routine involves getting out of the house for half an hour first thing every morning, then you’re already up and dressed.

-Unless you’re the type of person who’s happy to be seen out in public in your unicorn onesie and a pair of trainers.
-In which case you’re a hopeless cause ; -)
+Unless you’re the type of person who’s happy to be seen in public and/or can be productive in your unicorn onesie and a pair of trainers.
+In which case you go for it ; )

 3. Routine is key (boring but true)